EriSBDev/Calculadora/README.md

-My first project in Python!
+My first project in the Python!